alwinruby/Sandbox1/README.md

 **Remember only one constructor a Class**

-A constructor builds an initial object for us
+A constructor builds an initial object for us.

+To extend a class to create a new one do it one at a time, normally its fine.
+Can also use Mixins.

+This is not inheritance, but composition.